Welcome to today's edition of the Rush 24-7 podcast.

 This is how it is done.

-They're out there, but now what do the Republicans do in this regard?
+What do the Republicans do in this regard?

-What similar effort do the Republicans have to inform or teach, or whatever word you want to use, writers and producers in Hollywood.
+What similar effort do the Republicans have to inform or teach or whatever word you want to use writers and producers in Hollywood?

 What effort are the Republicans engaging in to tell these people, you know, you're being propagandized.